Joe Roberts (motorcyclist): 2017

-In 2017 Roberts returned to Europe to compete in the FIM CEV Moto2 class with the AGRteam.
+In 2017, Roberts returned to Europe to compete in the FIM CEV Moto2 class with the AGRteam.
 Mid-year due to his strong performance on the Kalex machine, he was invited by AGR to join the World Championship Moto2 team and made a sensational debut in Brno coming from 29th on the grid to finish 10th in his first race at the world level.

 NTS RW Racing GP (2018)

 2018

-In 2018, he competed in Moto2 riding for NTS Racing GP.
+In 2018, Roberts competed in Moto2 riding for NTS Racing GP.

 American Racing (2019–2020)

 2019

 From 2019 season, Roberts riding for the American Racing.